 [OnlineMSWPrograms.com] What advice do you have for professionals who are considering earning a MSW (and possibly entering the field of social work for the first time)?

 [Dr. Yankeelov] We would suggest that you read through an Introduction to Social Work text book (e.g. Segal, 2013), visit the National Association of Social Workers website to read the NASW Code of Ethics, and review the Bureau of Labor Statistics report on the social work profession.
 We would also suggest that you attend a virtual MSSW Prospective Student Session which Kent will soon be offering.
 The Kent School also has brief student mentors who can answer a prospective student’s questions about the program.
-Email us firstname.lastname@example.org for access to a mentor who has similar characteristics as yourself.
+Email us at email@example.com for access to a mentor who has similar characteristics as yourself.
 We would also suggest that you visit professional sites related to a particular specialization of interest to you.
-(For a complete list of professional organizations, click here).
-You might also want to check out ifp.nyu.edu/about/.
+(View complete list of professional organizations).
+You might also want to check out this website.